 Authored by George Spiers:

 I’m happy to be writing this blog on the eG Innovations website.
 Thanks for the opportunity.
 This topic is very current and a need-of-the-hour for Citrix administrators.
 Whether it’s a new Citrix deployment or migration or expansion, a frequent question Citrix administrators ask is, “What performance metrics or KPIs should I track to know how my Citrix infrastructure is running well?”
 I have listed below the top 10 metrics that I think are very important for any Citrix administrator to track and monitor periodically.

-#1 Logon Times
+#1 Citrix Logon Time

 In terms of metrics that make up the user experience, logon times are one of the most important for an end-user and for the organization.
 Citrix administrators often struggle with managing logon times effectively, mainly due to the complexity of their environments and the various components that need to be performing optimally.

 According to the 2018 Citrix Migration Survey, 59% of 795 Citrix professionals voted that slow logons were the number one problem and the most common complaint they received through to the helpdesk.
 Slow logon was voted higher than all other common problems, such as printing issues, frozen sessions, slow application launches and so on.

 Logon times can be controlled by effectively using and managing Group Policies, only applying the settings a user/desktop or application needs to run and to be secure.
 Logon scripts, on one hand, should be minimized or preferably eliminated completely, and drive mapping, printer mapping, application shortcut creation and so on can be controlled with technologies like Citrix Workspace Environment Management, which shifts processing of these items until after the logon has completed.

 Compute also affects logon time performance.
 So, flash storage and adequately sized application or desktop virtual machines will go a long way to achieving a more positive effect on logon.